sinatraXX/sinatraXX/README.md

   - [Medium](https://medium.com/@kxfein)
   - [Instagram](https://instagram.com/aichakoenc)

-### 🙇‍♀️ Well...
+## 🙇‍♀️ Well...
-Thank you for coming here, I hope you enjoy your stay!
+Thank you so much for coming here!
+Hope you enjoy your stay and if you're willing to, I can't wait to work together!

 xoxo,

-Aisy💋
+Aisy😆

 <!---
 sinatraXX/sinatraXX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.